tilln/jmeter-wssecurity/README.md

 Usage
 ------------

-From the context menu, select "Add" / "Pre Processors" / "SOAP Message Signer", "SOAP Message Encrypter" or "SOAP Message UsernameToken".
+From the context menu, add the appropriate Pre or Post Processor to the test plan scope with the sampler containing the SOAP message.

 The message to be signed or encrypted must be a valid SOAP message and must be in one of the following locations:
 * For [HTTP request](http://jmeter.apache.org/usermanual/component_reference.html#HTTP_Request): Tab "Body Data" (not "Parameters")
 * For [JMS Point-to-Point](http://jmeter.apache.org/usermanual/component_reference.html#JMS_Point-to-Point): Text area "Content"
 * For [JMS Publisher](http://jmeter.apache.org/usermanual/component_reference.html#JMS_Publisher): Text area "Text Message..." with "Message source": Textarea (from files is not supported)
+* For [SMTP Sampler](http://jmeter.apache.org/usermanual/component_reference.html#SMTP_Sampler): Text area "Message" ("Send .eml" unchecked)
+* For [TCP Sampler](http://jmeter.apache.org/usermanual/component_reference.html#TCP_Sampler): Text area "Text to send"

 *Note that the plugin does not assist with composing the message nor does it do any XML schema validation.
 Only the WS-Security header element will be inserted or modified.*
-*It is recommended to exclude the WS-Security header from the SOAP request.*
+*It is recommended to exclude the WS-Security header from the SOAP request and let the plugin generate it.*

 Users familiar with SoapUI will find similarities to the [outgoing WS-Security configuration](https://www.soapui.org/soapui-projects/ws-security.html#3-Outgoing-WS-Security-configurations).